 Getting to grips with a stringent budget for your newly expanded family is essential, helping to set the financial foundations to support your little one.
 Once you’ve identified what’s essential and what isn’t, find exactly how much you have to spend.
 Taking on the habit of money management through budgeting gives you control over the financial future of your family.

-Related: Top 10 Money Saving Lunchbox Ideasparents with baby
+Related: Top 10 Money Saving Lunchbox Ideas

 Spending trackers and budgeting apps, such as Mint, give parents a helping hand, pointing them towards financial stability by segmenting their spending habits.
 Having a tightly planned budget helps you squeeze every last penny for your child’s needs, keeping a close eye on all outgoings in the process.